Science: Biology

 Science candidates may earn additional high school level content specific endorsements in Biology, Chemistry, Physics, Environmental Science, and/or Earth and Space Science by passing the applicable content test or completing 12 semester hours of coursework in the content area.
 This provision only applies if an educator already holds an issued designation science endorsement.
 For example, an educator would qualify for this provision with a Science-Biology endorsement.
 A content specific endorsement "highly qualifies" one to teach AP or Honors level courses in one of the above science disciplines.

 The four year licensure program rarely allows completion of required endorsement coursework in additional areas such as social science, English, mathematics, or foreign language.
 (See those program handbook pages for specific endorsement requirements.)
-Please consult with your Educational Studies advisor, the Director of Teacher Education, or the Assistant Director for Teacher licensure about pursuing additional endorsements.
+Please consult with your School of Educational Studies advisor, the Director of Teacher Education, or the Assistant Director for Teacher licensure about pursuing additional endorsements.

 The Assistant Director for Teacher Licensure verifies the completion of endorsement requirements during the entitlement process.
 You may add endorsements to your license after graduation and any time during your teaching career by completing state requirements (https://www.isbe.net/Pages/Subsequent-Teaching-Endorsements.aspx).
 Applicants apply for additional endorsements using the Educator Licensure Information System (ELIS).